-The power LED flashes red/green in alternation until a configuration password has been specified.
-Without a configuration password, the configuration data of the LANCOM Wireless is insecure.
-Under normal circumstances, you would assign a configuration password during the basic configuration (see instructions in the following chapter).
+The power LED blinks alternately in red/green until a configuration password has been set.
+Without a configuration password, the configuration data in the LANCOM are unprotected.
+Normally you would set a configuration password during the basic configuration (instructions in the following chapter).
+Information about setting a configuration password at a later time is available in the section 'The Security Wizard'.